MicrosoftDocs/machine-learning-server-docs/microsoft-r/notes/r-server-notes.md

 ---

 # required metadata
-title: "Microsoft R Server release notes"
+title: "Deprecated, discontinued, or changed features in R Server"
-description: "Readme file for Microsoft R Server release, documenting known issues, bug fixes, and deprecation notificiations."
+description: "Notifications about deprecated and discontinued features, packages, and functions in Microsoft R packages."
 keywords: ""
 author: "j-martens"
 manager: "jhubbard"